← Back to Blog

 Which Industries Get the Most Out of This

-E-commerce brands doing $1M+/month
+Ecommerce brands doing $1M+/month

-But beyond that — you're missing buying calls after hours.
+Beyond that, you're missing buying calls after hours.
 Customers with credit cards ready at 9 PM, calling because they can't find what they need on the website.
 Those calls go to voicemail.
 Those sales go to a competitor.

-For a $1M+/month brand, that after-hours loss is $250K–$500K annually.
+For a $1M+/month brand, that after-hours loss is $250K–$500K a year.
 Not a hypothetical.
 A pattern we see consistently.

 Medical and aesthetic clinics

 One clinic we worked with was missing one €2,500 aesthetic procedure booking per day from lunch-hour calls.
 That's €650,000 a year.
-The AI agent cost less than €1,000 a month to run.

 Do the math.
 How long does it take for that to pay for itself?